kakurk/kkurkela.github.io/index.md

 ## Current Projects

 _Interaction of Emotion and Context on Memory_
-My colleagues and I am currently exploring the interaction of emotion and context on memory, specifically when the background context is shifted versus reinstated during retrieval (see [pre-registration](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d)).
+My colleagues and I are currently exploring the interaction of emotion and context on memory, specifically when the background context is shifted versus reinstated during retrieval (see [pre-registration](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d)).

 _Transcranial Direct Current Stimulation of Memory Networks_
 My colleagues and I are also currently seeing if it is possible to modulate memory performance using network targeted tDCS.
 Specifically, we are interested in investigating if targeting the posterior-medial memory network will modulate the impact of contextual reinstatement on memory performance.